jenkinsci/ansible-plugin/README.md

 ## Using Jenkins Build and Environment Variables

 It is possible to access build and environment variables in ansible playbooks.
 These variables are injected as environment variables within the ansible process.
-For example, use this code to access Jenkins ```BUILD_ID``` variable.
+For example, use this code in an ansible playbook to access Jenkins ```BUILD_TAG``` variable.

 ```yaml
 ---